coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 * **You have followed the [Amazon Redshift permissions](#amazon-redshift-permissions) instructions above.**

     The AWS Glue ETL job IAM role must have access to the Amazon Redshift cluster or workgroup.
 You will need to grant additional permissions to the AWS Glue ETL job IAM role and should know the role name.

-    {: .note }
 You do not need to grant access to the Data Catalog.

 ### Connector setup